-Below is a collection of testimonials from businesses and educational establishments we have worked with over the years.
+Below are a collection of testimonials from businesses and educational establishments we have worked with over the last 10 years.

 Company specialising in training, employment and apprenticeships